kubedb/docs/docs/guides/singlestore/monitoring/grafana-dashboard.md

 4. Click **Save & test**.
 You should see `Data source is working`.

-## Step 7: Import KubeDB Singlestore Dashboard
+## Step 7: Import KubeDB Singlestore Dashboards

 The KubeDB Singlestore dashboards are distributed as JSON files.
 Each JSON file is a complete dashboard definition — panels, queries, variables, and layout — that Grafana loads in one shot.
 Without importing, you would have to build every panel and write every PromQL query by hand.
 Importing lets you skip that entirely.